outofcoffee/imposter/docs/openapi_plugin.md

 ## Object response examples

-Imposter has basic support for response examples defined as objects, for example an API specification like `object-examples.yaml` (see `/plugin/openapi/src/test/resources/openapi3/`).
+Imposter has basic support for response examples defined as objects, for example an API specification like `object-examples.yaml` - see [examples/openapi/object-examples](https://github.com/outofcoffee/imposter/blob/master/docs/examples/openapi/object-examples).

 The salient part of the response is as follows: